anuragsharma1098/playwright-automation/README.md

   would be flaky against Facebook's bot defenses, not our own code.
 Instead the test asserts the link is a well-formed `https://` URL on the right domain (guaranteed by the domain-matching discovery step) plus a lenient reachability check that only fails on a genuine dead link.
-- **Concurrency is capped** (`workers: 4` locally, `2` in CI) rather than left at Playwright's CPU-core default.
-Running all tests across both projects at full local parallelism was observed live to cause its own timeouts against the real sites — and it's simple courtesy not to hammer someone's production site like a load test.
+- **Concurrency is capped at `workers: 1`**, both locally and in CI, rather than left at Playwright's CPU-core default.
+Running all tests across both projects at higher parallelism was observed live to cause its own timeouts against the real sites — Firefox in particular — and it's simple courtesy not to hammer someone's production site like a load test.
 - **Husky only runs lint-staged on `pre-commit`** (ESLint + Prettier on staged files), not the e2e suite.
 Running real browser tests against two live production sites on every commit would be slow and a poor commit-time gate for external systems we don't control; the suite is meant to be run